These Are the 20 Best Luxury and Boutique Hotels in Toronto

 Photo by William Jess Laird

 For a city that draws more visitors than anywhere else in Canada, Toronto’s hotel scene always felt a little staid.
-That’s changed lately: In the last two years alone, this sprawling city saw the debut of its first Ace, W, and 1 Hotel properties, along with overhauls of stalwarts like the Park Hyatt.
+No longer: This year alone, this sprawling city saw the debut of its first Nobu Hotel, along with a clutch of new boutique properties like Union and Toor.

 Just as exciting: Travelers now have lodging options in sought-after neighborhoods like the west-side Annex and east-end Riverdale—both beloved by locals for non–chain shopping, eclectic food, and a less frenetic pace than downtown.